Growing Tips for Aldrovanda

 Water Wheel Plant - Aldrovanda vesiculosa

-Soil: peaty water with decaying leaf litter
+Soil: peaty water (color of Guiness) with decaying leaf litter

-Container: shallow water-filled tub or aquarium
+Container: shallow water-filled tub or aquarium, larger the better

 Watering: aquatic, submerged growing CP

-Light: full to part sun to dappled shade
+Light: part sun to dappled shade

 Temperature: warm summer, cool winter, tolerates frost